 Academic integrity at its core is about honesty and responsibility and is fundamental to Curtin’s expectations of you.
 This means that all of your work at Curtin should be your own and it should be underpinned by integrity, which means to act ethically, honestly and with fairness.

-As a Curtin student you are part of an academic community and you are asked to uphold the University’s Code of Conduct, principles of academic integrity and Curtin’s five core values of integrity, respect, courage, excellence and impact during your studies.
+As a Curtin student you are part of an academic community and you are asked to uphold the University’s Code of Conduct, principles of academic integrity, and Curtin’s five core values of integrity, respect, courage, excellence and impact during your studies.

 New to Curtin students